StarkRFID/Message-Broker/README.md

 # Message-Broker

-A simple, asynchronous, in-memory message broker.
-The goal was to create a simple way for two components to communicate with each other without knowing about each other.
+A simple, asynchronous, in-memory message broker that provides publish/subscribe functionality between loosely coupled components.

 The library makes use of LibLog to provide logging abstraction.
 For more information, see: <https://github.com/damianh/LibLog.>